 Torch Song is Harvey Fierstein's 1970s/80s hilarious and heartbreaking masterpiece about gay life in NYC.
-It played Off-Broadway last Fall and is transferring to Broadway in 2018!
+It played Off-Broadway last year and is transferring to Broadway this fall!
 Based on seeing it Off-Broadway a few months ago, here are:

 5 Reasons You Should Get Hyped About Torch Song